1. Figure out your unhealthy habits.

 Another bad habit was snacking during my prep.
 I cut out the trip to the teacher’s lounge (why are there always snacks in there?!) and grabbed my carrots or raisins.
 I had a plan and healthy snacks to substitute for my old habits.
 Planning ahead helped me become a healthy teacher (more so at least).

-2. Exercise.
 This proved to be the toughest part for me years ago, and it still does.
-I’m not a gym person.
+I’m not a gym person who likes to take classes.
 I don’t like exercising in groups, no matter how nice the instructor is.
-Walking/ Running is my thing.
+Walking is my favorite, followed by lifting weights.

 And I do.
 I walk through my neighborhood, checking social media, running part of the time.
 I knew that to keep my weight at a healthy level, I would need to implement something, and this is what I do.

 3. Buy fruits and vegetables, and know the grocery stores’ tricks.

 I spend a great deal of time in the produce section.
 I experiment with new foods; I now love spaghetti squash.
 Apples, carrots, and celery are my easy-to-pack foods for snacking.